BBVA/patton/docs/source/webhook.rst

 What's Patton-Server WebHook
 ----------------------------

-Each time patton server update database for new CVEs feeds you can set a webhook where Patton-Server will call when process was finished.
+Each time patton-server updates its database from new CVEs feeds, you can set a webhook where Patton-Server will call when the process is finished.

-Patton-Server only will send to the WebHook the new CVEs found from last check.
+Patton-server will only send to the WebHook the new CVEs found since last check.

 This is useful if you want to notify to some other system with news CVE and you don't want to write the code to parse feeds, downloads, etc.